unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Slowly converting repo files to be like an R package.
+* Bugfix: lib calls assume the library is at a fixed location which isn't true.
+* Roxygen2 setup working.
 * Testing generation of docs using roxygen2.
 * Report updated to include current experiment log.
 * SVM now prints average values of recall and precision.